vedaldi/practical-cnn-reg/doc/instructions.md

 This practical explores the basics of learning (deep) CNNs.
 The first part introduces typical CNN building blocks, such as ReLU units and linear filters.
 The second part explores backpropagation, including designing custom layers and verifying them numerically.
 The last part demonstrates learning a CNN for text deblurring; this differs from the usual problem of image classification and demonstrates the flexibility of these techniques.

+This practical is based on MATLAB and the [MatConvNet](http://www.vlfeat.org/matconvnet) library.
+The practical demonstrates how easy it is to use this environment to prototype new network components and architectures.
+By only using familar MATLAB syntax, you will be able to implement new layers and take advantage of the GPU for faster computation.

 [TOC]

 $$